 I’ve just finished reading an fabulous book In Praise of Slowness by Carl Honore.
 He encourages us to re-connect to our inner tortoise.
 Quality over quantity.
 To stop marinating ourselves in the juices of speed.

 My soul is happily digesting and reflecting.
 My mind however is hurrying to weave more slow satisfying productive moments into my life.
 You’ve gota love our mind.
 Fast is an addictive drug fueled by a world of instant gratification.

 The mind needs to chill out.
 Back off!!
 Stop being so demanding and bossy.
 Pushing us to react instantly to the constant stimulation and demands around us.
 Especially screens.
 Argh!!
 The screens.
 Push, rush, do, check, don’t miss out.

-At the moment I wake each morning breathing precious prana and oxygen into my body and before my mind has a chance to do it thing
+At the moment, as I wake each morning breathing precious prana and oxygen into my body before my mind has a chance to do it’s thing

 I inhale “one step at a time“, I exhale “one step at a time”.